yochaigal/cairn/resources/monsters/dwarf.md

 4 HP, 2 Armor, 14 STR, 6 DEX, 13 WIL, hammer (d8)

 - Short, humanoids with skin as tough as stone.
 Dwell in mountains and underground.
-- Can nearly perfect in darkness, and hear the whispers of rare gems.
 - Highly resistant to poison and disease.